Glanworth

-Glanworth has a Roman Catholic church, a school, one shop and four pubs.
-The village is locally known as 'The Harbour', this is believed to stem from the Latin word, arbor, meaning tree.
+Glanworth has a Roman Catholic church, a school, one shop and two pubs.
+The village is locally known as 'The Harbour'.
+This is believed to stem from the Latin word, arbor, meaning tree, a reference to three oak trees that grew in Market Square and were a popular meeting place for locals.
+The village is in a townland and civil parish of the same name.
 Glanworth is within the Cork East Dáil constituency.

 Built heritage

 Labbacallee megalithic tomb

-Dated to the early Bronze age, Labbacallee wedge tomb is located 1.5 mi from Glanworth and is the largest wedge tomb in Ireland.
+Dated to the early Bronze Age, Labbacallee wedge tomb is located 1.5 mi from Glanworth and is the largest wedge tomb in Ireland.

 Glanworth Castle

 The 13th-century Glanworth Castle was built beside the River Funshion by the Condon family, Norman settlers who arrived in the Cork area in the twelfth century.
 The keep and the castle wall remain.
 The castle is now used mainly as a public walk.

 Glanworth Abbey

 Glanworth Abbey was also built in the 13th century, next to the castle, by the Dominican order.
 The priory was desecrated in the 16th century.
 The priory's gable tracery window, now restored, was once part of the Protestant church, which is located in the Catholic graveyard.